MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning: The Framework

-The \Ours workflow is illustrated in Figure~\ref{fig:overview} (Bottom).
-At the $i$-th turn, the LLM receives only two inputs: the user's question $q$, enclosed within \texttt{<question>} \texttt{</question>} tags, and a compact memory $m_{i-1}$ expressed in natural language, between \texttt{<memory>} \texttt{</memory>}, which encapsulates all the relevant information considered helpful to answer the question so far.
+The \Ours framework is illustrated in Figure~\ref{fig:overview} (Bottom).
+At the $i$-th turn, the backbone LLM receives only two succinct inputs: the user's question $q$ between \texttt{<question>} \texttt{</question>}, and a compact memory $m_{i-1}$ expressed in natural language, enclosed within \texttt{<memory>} \texttt{</memory>}.
+The memory encapsulates relevant information from previous turns that is considered helpful to answer the question.
 In particular, the memory $m_0$ prior to the first turn is empty.
-Therefore, the context to the LLM at the $i$-th is formulated as:
+Therefore, the input to the LLM at the $i$-th turn is formulated as: